neuefische/wd-flipped-classroom-curriculum/sessions/github-and-markdown/gitHub-and-markdown.md

 ### Commits

 A commit is a _snapshot of your repository_ at a specific point in time.
 Creating a commit in your project is similar to hitting the _save_ button in a video game.
-The process you have made so far won't be lost.

 You can always _go back to any prior commit_ and will have all the project files as they were when you made the commit.

-Each commit contains a message which should include a descriptive text, so that you and other developers will know what changes the commit includes.
+Each commit has a message which should include a descriptive text, so that you and other developers will know what changes the commit includes.

 ### Good commit messages